 A potential downside of buying from third-party retailers is a shorter sleep trial.
 Shoppers should carefully read the fine print to confirm the return policy for any mattress bought on a site other than that of the actual mattress manufacturer.
 It is also worthwhile to confirm that the model for sale on a third-party site is the most up-to-date offering from the manufacturer and not a prior version.

 The traditional way of buying a bed is to go to a mattress showroom or a department store, and this method still serves a significant portion of shoppers today.
 Even as online sales have shot up, many people continue to prefer visiting a physical store.

 Mattresses are offered in a number of types of brick-and-mortar stores:

-- Warehouse Clubs: Major warehouse stores sometimes carry mattresses at affordable prices; however, these prices are only available to members.
-In addition, mattresses may be sold on the warehouse floor as a bed-in-a-box without a display model to lie down on.
+Warehouse Clubs: Major warehouse stores sometimes carry mattresses at affordable prices; however, these prices are only available to members.
+In addition, mattresses may be sold on the warehouse floor as a mattress-in-a-box without a display model to lie down on.

 Depending on where you live, you may have all or only a few of these options available to you.
 When possible, it can be beneficial to visit more than one type of store to compare options and prices.

 If you choose to visit a mattress showroom, it’s recommended that you spend at least 15 minutes on any mattress that you are seriously considering.
 A first reaction to the feel of a mattress can be misleading, so this extended time on the bed is important.
 In addition, you should make sure to lie down in your typical sleeping position for most or all of this time.